RWTH-EBC/ADDMo/README.md

 Change directory in command line to the project path using: `$ cd <Path to your local ADDMo repo>`

 Install required packages via:
-`$ pip install -e .`
+`$ pip install -r requirements.txt`

 Set the conda environment "ADDMo" as interpreter for e.g. in PyCharm

 Via pip by your own:\
 The used Python version is 3.10

-Except the regular packages you need to install:\
+Except the regular packages you need to install:

 pandas
 wandb